jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.7 EdgePreservingMeanFilter

-Performs a simple edge-preserving mean filter on an input image..
+Performs a simple edge-preserving mean filter on an input image.

 *Parameters*: